EmbryonicDev/Etch-a-Sketch/README.md

   Eraser tool returns each cell passed over to it's original blank color

-  Clear button returns all cells to its original color
+  Clear button returns all cells to its original color while maintaining grid size & grid lines

   Toggle the grid borders with the Grid Off/On button